Head out on the trails and chase waterfalls with these short and easy hikes near Asheville, NC – perfect for the entire family.

-Read more about all of Asheville’s breathtaking waterfall hikes.
+Read more about all of Asheville’s breathtaking waterfalls.

-You’ll find dozens of short and easy hikes in Asheville in the Bent Creek Experimental Forest.
-Pick one for a quick but leisurely walk or piece together a longer hike if you’re up for it.
+Pick one of the many trails for a quick but leisurely walk or piece together a longer hike, if you’re up for it.

 Add the Deerfield Loop or Small Creek Trail for another one to two miles of easy, pleasant hiking.

 For a much longer but still easy hike, link up to the Hard Times Trail, which also connects to The NC Arboretum.

 You’ll also see families teaching their younger children how to mountain bike along a few of Bent Creek’s trails.